johno/pixyll/consulting.md

 </h1>

 <h2 style="text-align: center;">
    We know every business has unique demands.
-You also have your own vision, wants, and needs to worry about.
+You also have your own vision, wants, and needs.
 </h2>

 Thankfully, Business Initiative is proud to offer consulting services to answer your burning questions.
 We’ll come up with an easy to follow, step-by-step plan of action tailored to your specific goals to fast-track your registration.